 - Your opinion or preference

-- For central and gestational types, treatment may include taking modified antidiuretic hormone drugs or drugs to stimulate the production of ADH.
+- For central and gestational types, treatment may include taking modified ADH medicines or medicines to stimulate ADH production.

 - In nephrogenic diabetes insipidus, other medicines are used.